 The app in question, BCM, is among a number of trials ISIS is conducting on niche messaging platforms such as TamTam, RocketChat, Riot, and Hoop, but the anonymous and encrypted nature of BCM makes it ideally suited to a group looking to avoid detection by law enforcement.

-Until recently, Telegram was that platform, offering terrorist high visibility while requiring very few identifying characteristics.
-But at the end of November, an international law enforcement operation led by the EU dismantled the huge network of accounts and channels ISIS had established on Telegram.
+Until recently, Telegram was that platform, offering terrorists high visibility while requiring very few identifying characteristics.
+But at the end of November, an international law enforcement operation led by the European Union dismantled the huge network of accounts and channels ISIS had established on Telegram.

 Initially, it looked like the little known Russian messaging app TamTam was going to provide refuge for ISIS’ online activities.
 While it still maintains a presence on this platform, the administrators have acted aggressively to block many of the accounts.